 No, I don’t think they’re living in a simulation.
 I think it’s real.
 I think the world is real, but I think we only experience a small part of that world.

 There’s this book called Flatland and it’s a story of a point, a line and a triangle and maybe a rectangle, a bunch of shapes.
 It sounds like a children’s book, but it’s not.
 It’s the story of how they’re living their lives in this two-dimensional world on a piece of paper.
 Then at the end of the book, they meet a sphere and they just have no idea.
 I mean, their minds are blown.
 They just have no idea what to do and it’s a little bit like Plato shadows on the wall.
-You know Plato shadows on the wall?
-[Editor’s note: Plato’s Allegory of the Cave refers to two prisoners who have faced a wall their entire lives and have only ever seen shadow.
+Do you know Plato’s shadows on the wall?
+[Editor’s note: Plato’s Allegory of the Cave refers to two prisoners who have faced a wall their entire lives and have only ever seen a shadow.
 One day one prisoner is set free, goes outside, and fails to explain to his counterpart what the real world is like because the other prisoner has no ability to conceptualize a world like ours without seeing it.]
 I think humans are like that.
 I think we’re looking at shadows on the wall.